Chronic Wasting Disease: Can Science Save Our Dear Deer?

 Cervids encompass animals in the deer family, including white-tailed deer, mule deer, reindeer, elk and moose.
 CWD is an always-fatal wildlife disease that is contagious among free-ranging and captive cervids.
 Its neurological impacts result in brain damage that causes affected animals to slowly waste away to death.
-CWD is spreading and has been detected in more than half of U.S. states as well as in Canada, South Korea, Norway, Finland and Sweden.
+The disease is spreading and has been detected in more than half of U.S. states as well as in Canada, South Korea, Norway, Finland and Sweden.
 Currently, there’s no treatment or vaccine.

 “Big game like deer and elk are valued by people for food, and they’re culturally important to tribal communities and hunters in North America,” said Bryan Richards, emerging disease coordinator at the USGS National Wildlife Health Center.
 “Cervids are also intrinsically valuable.
 That’s why we care about this disease.”